Columns of Gediminas: Modern usage in Lithuania

 The Columns of Gediminas appears in the coat of arms of Seimas and in the emblems of the Lithuanian Armed Forces, Land Force, Air Force, Navy, Military Police, National Defence Volunteer Forces and Grand Duke Gediminas Staff Battalion.
 The Columns of Gediminas are also featured in the coat of arms of Old Trakai, Trakai District Municipality and Šimkaičiai.
-The symbol is also used on many monuments throughout the country.
+The Columns of Gediminas is used by various Lithuanian sports teams such as BC Rytas and FK Žalgiris as well as the Lithuanian National Olympic Committee.
+The symbol is also added on to many monuments throughout the country.

 The official logo of the EuroBasket 2011, which took place in Lithuania, is composed of the Columns overlaid on a basketball board.

-The Columns of Gediminas are also the official logo of the Lithuanian postal company - Lietuvos paštas.
+The Columns of Gediminas with post horn are also the official logo of the Lithuanian postal company — Lietuvos paštas.
 The company uses the columns on its official stamps.

-A combition of Columns of Gediminas and the Menorah are used by the Litvak community as a symbol meant to identify Lithuanian Jews with content expressing the history of the Jews in Lithuania.
+A combination of the Columns of Gediminas and the Menorah are used by the Litvak community as a symbol meant to identify Lithuanian Jews with content expressing the history of the Jews in Lithuania.

 Usage in Belarus

 In modern Belarus, the columns of Gediminas, alongside the Pahonia, are occasionally used as a symbol of national pride.

 The columns of Gediminas are in the coat of arms of Brahin in southeastern Belarus.

-The symbol is featured on the monument to the Grand Duke Gediminas in Lida. which was unveiled in 2019.
+The symbol is featured on the monument to the Grand Duke Gediminas in Lida, which was unveiled in 2019.

 Usage in Ukraine

-In Ukraine, the coat of arms of Zhytomyr Oblast adopted an archaic form of the Vytis (Pohonia) on the top-right shield, with the knight's shield containing the columns of Gediminas.
+In Ukraine, the coat of arms of Zhytomyr Oblast adopted an archaic form of the Vytis (Pohonia) on the second quarter, with the Columns of Gediminas on knight's shield.

+Former usage

-After Russia started an invasion of Ukraine in 2022, the Pahonia Regiment was formed as part of the International Legion of Territorial Defence of Ukraine, which used the Columns of Gediminas on their emblem.
+After the 2022 Russian invasion of Ukraine started, the Pahonia Regiment was formed as part of the International Legion of Territorial Defence of Ukraine, which used the Columns of Gediminas on their emblem until their disbandment.

 In art

+The Columns of Gediminas are displayed at Battle of Grunwald by Jan Matejko.

-The Columns of Gediminas are displayed to the left of Jogaila in one of Jan Matejko's best-known portraits, although Jogaila's personal insignia was a double cross.
+The Columns of Gediminas are also displayed at Baptism of Lithuania by Władysław Ciesielski and Funeral of Gediminas by Kazimierz Alchimowicz.